General Confederation of the Kingdom of Poland: Government

 Adam Kazimierz Czartoryski was appointed marshal of the Confederation.
 Executive power was granted to a body called "General Council of the Confederation" (Polish Rada Generalna Konfederacji, Generalność).
-Members included: Bishop Jan Klemens Gołaszewski, Kajetan Koźmian, Aleksander Linowski, Antoni Ostrowski, Bishop Karol Skórkowski, Fryderyk Skórzewski, Franciszek Wężyk, Stanisław Kostka Zamoyski, Marcin Badeni, Joachim Owidzki, Franciszek Łubieński.
+Members included: Bishop Jan Klemens Gołaszewski, Kajetan Koźmian, Aleksander Linowski, Antoni Ostrowski, Bishop Karol Skórkowski, Fryderyk Skórzewski, Franciszek Wężyk, Stanisław Kostka Zamoyski, Marcin Badeni, Joachim Owidzki and Franciszek Łubieński.
 The official act of formation of the council was added to "The Crown Metric" (Latin Metrica Regni Poloniae, Polish Metryka Koronna), the register of Polish state documents, acts and letters from as far back as the 1400s, thereby drawing continuity between the Confederation and the partitioned kingdom.

 Tenure

-The Confederation effectively sought to bring back the political system of the Polish–Lithuanian Commonwealth, including its coat of arms and colours, white-crimson (The latter had been last used by the Bar Confederation.).
+The Confederation effectively sought to bring back the political system of the Polish–Lithuanian Commonwealth, including its coat of arms and colours, white-crimson, the latter had been last used by the Bar Confederation.
 Its formation was met with great enthusiasm throughout the nation and many hastily assembled local parliaments unanimously agreed to join the confederation.

 On 11 July, Napoleon received a delegation from the General Council led by Józef Wybicki.
-The delegation implored the emperor to fully restore the Kingdom of Poland, but was unsuccessful (Napoleon was allied with the Austrian Empire, one of Poland's partitioners, and thus could not commit to returning any of the annexed territory.).
+The delegation implored the emperor to fully restore the Kingdom of Poland, but was unsuccessful.
+Napoleon was allied with the Austrian Empire, one of Poland's partitioners, and thus could not commit to returning any of the annexed territory.

 After the Confederation formally took administrative control of the Russo-Lithuanian territories taken by the Napoleonic forces, a special commission was formed.

 In the face of occupation by Russian forces, the Confederation ceased its activities.